ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

 - contain only simple knots inbetween,
 - with all interior knot spans having equal length.

-For example, the knot vector :math:`{0,0,0,1,2,3,4,4,4}` describes *uniformity* for a curve of degree 3.
+For example, the knot vector :math:`\{0,0,0,1,2,3,4,4,4\}` describes *uniformity* for a curve of degree 3.

 Control Weights
 """""""""""""""

-The last aspect of NURBS we want to consider are the control weights.
-The control weights are responsible for the *rational* property of NURBS:
+The final component of a NURBS curve is the set of control weights, which determine its rational property:

+- A curve is called rational if at least one control weight differs from 1.
+- If all control weights are equal, the relative influence of the control points is determined solely by the basis functions.
+- Increasing the weight of a specific control point increases its influence and effectively "pulls" the curve towards that control point.
 - If all control weights are 1, the curve is non-rational.
-Non-rational NURBS are a special case of rational NURBS.
+Non-rational NURBS therefore are a special case of rational NURBS.
-- If all control weights are equal, this implies that each control point has an equal influence on the shape of the curve.
-- Increasing the weight of a specific control point increases its influence and effectively "pulls" the curve towards that control point.
-- A curve is called rational if at least one control weight differs from 1.

 In ``ARTIST``, all control weights are set to 1.
 Therefore, only non-rational NURBS are currently used.

 The Parametric UV Space of 3D NURBS Surfaces
 --------------------------------------------

-Unlike other parts of ``ARTIST``, NURBS surfaces use the parameters :math:`u` and :math:`v` instead of the Cartesian coordinates east, north, and up.
-This reflects the mathematical formulation of NURBS.
+Unlike other parts of ``ARTIST``, NURBS surfaces are formulated using the parameters :math:`u` and :math:`v` rather than Cartesian coordinates east, north, and up.
+This reflects the mathematical description of NURBS.

-NURBS are always defined in a parametric space, commonly called the UV space, where the parameters :math:`u` and :math:`v` typically range from 0 to 1.
-Within this domain, the surface is described entirely through control points, basis functions, knot vectors, and (optionally) weights.
-The physical surface in 3D Cartesian space does not exist until it is sampled and evaluated.
-During the sampling, the east, north, up (or :math:`x`, :math:`y`, :math:`z`) coordinates are first mapped into the UV domain so that the parametric basis functions can be evaluated, producing the actual cartesian surface coordinates.
-The UV formulation enables NURBS to represent smooth, continuous surfaces in a flexible and mathematically consistent way, which makes them particularly well suited for describing heliostat geometries in ``ARTIST``.
+NURBS surfaces are defined in a parametric space, commonly called the UV space, where the parameters :math:`u` and :math:`v` typically range from 0 to 1.
+In this domain, the surface is described entirely through control points, basis functions, knot vectors, and, optionally, weights.
+The physical surface in 3D Cartesian space does not exist explicitly until it is evaluated.
+During this evaluation (or sampling) process, the east, north, up (or :math:`x`, :math:`y`, :math:`z`) coordinates are first mapped into the UV domain before the parametric basis functions can be evaluated, producing the actual Cartesian surface coordinates.
+The UV formulation enables NURBS to represent smooth, continuous surfaces in a flexible and mathematically consistent way, making them well-suited for describing heliostat geometries in ``ARTIST``.

 NURBS in ``ARTIST``
 -------------------

-Now that we know the basics of NURBS, let us look briefly at how ``ARTIST`` makes use of NURBS.
-Importantly:
+Now that we know how NURBS work in theory, let us look briefly at how they are used in ``ARTIST``.
+In particular:

-- The NURBS in ``ARTIST`` are differentiable.
+- The NURBS implementation in ``ARTIST`` is fully differentiable.
-- They are primarily used to model the heliostat surfaces, however they can also be used to model other surfaces, such as the receiver.
+- NURBS are primarily used to model heliostat surfaces, but they can also be used to model other surfaces, such as the receiver.
-- The NURBS in ``ARTIST`` are uniform and non-rational.
-The name NURBS can therefore be misleading; however, the uniform and non-rational implementation is a subset of NURBS.
+- The implementation in ``ARTIST`` is restricted to uniform, non-rational NURBS.
+Strictly speaking, this is a specific subset of general NURBS, so the term "NURBS" may appear slightly broader than the functionality currently implemented.

 Code
 ^^^^

-The NURBS code in ``ARTIST`` is contained in `nurbs.py` which can be found under `artist/util`.
-The `nurbs.py` module implements the ``NURBSSurface`` class and inherits from ``torch.nn.Module``, allowing for gradient-based calculations.
+The NURBS implementation in ``ARTIST`` is contained in the file ``nurbs.py`` located in ``artist/util``.
+The module defines the ``NURBSSurface`` class, which inherits from ``torch.nn.Module``.
+This design enables automatic differentiation and seamless integration into gradient-based workflows.

 Usage
 ^^^^^

-Using NURBS in ``ARTIST`` is simple:
+Using NURBS in ``ARTIST`` is straightforward:

-- A NURBS surface can be initialized by only providing the desired ``degrees`` in the ``u`` and ``v`` direction, and the associated ``control points``.
-For a NURBS surface, two degrees are necessary as two NURBS curves span the surface.
-  Internally, the uniform knot vectors are calculated from the input.
+- A NURBS surface, i.e., a ``NURBSSurface`` instance, can be initialized by specifying the desired ``degrees`` in the ``u`` and ``v`` direction together with the associated ``control points``.
+Since a surface is spanned by two NURBS curves, one degree must be provided for each parametric direction.
+The associated uniform knot vectors are generated internally.
-- The user can then simply call ``calculate_surface_points_and_normals()`` on the ``NURBSSurface`` and the surface points and surface normals are calculated and returned.
+- The user can then call ``calculate_surface_points_and_normals()`` on the ``NURBSSurface`` object to obtain the surface points and corresponding surface normals.

-For this calculation of the surface points and surface normals, three internal steps are executed:
+Internally, this computation proceeds in three main steps:

-1. ``find_span()`` is called for both directions to determine which evaluation point corresponds to which knot in the knot vector.
+1. ``find_span()`` is called for both parametric directions to determine the corresponding knot span for each evaluation point from the knot vector.
-2. Next, the basis functions and their derivatives are calculated, again for both directions using ``basis_function_and_derivatives()``.
+2. Next, the basis functions and their derivatives are calculated, for both directions using ``basis_function_and_derivatives()``.
-3. Lastly, the surface points and normals are calculated from the basis functions, their derivatives, and the control points.
+3. Finally, the surface points and normals are calculated from the basis functions, their derivatives, and the control points.

 .. _Wolfram Demonstrations Project: demonstrations.wolfram.com/BSplineCurveWithKnots/